 Fuses are an integral part of an electric circuit.
 They are responsible for the interruption and consequent stopping of overcurrent.
 All fuses have a metal wire or strip that melts or burns out when too much current occurs.
 As a result, this stops the overflow current from damaging the remaining parts of the circuit.
-There are two types of fuses available on the market today, fast-blow fuses and slow-blow fuses.
+There are two types of fuses available today: fast-blow fuses and slow-blow fuses.
 A fast blow fuse is the most common in household appliances.
 These fuse blocks overflow current from shorting out electrical devices and appliances.

 The Fast Blow Fuse Vs. Slow Blow Fuse

 Now that you have a proper definition of a fast-blow fuse and a slow-blow fuse.
 Let us look at the differences between the two.

 The first difference between these two types of fuses is their use.
 Slow-blow fuses are popular in the motor industry.
 They have proven to be a go-to over the years because of their properties.
 When turning on a motor engine, a high electric current flows through the circuit.

 With this in mind, you need a fuse that can withstand the brunt of the current without blowing.
 Hence a slow-blow fuse.
 Moreover, this enables the motor to start without risking the fuse blowing.

 Home appliances or small motors categorically use fast-blow fuses.
 Since most home appliances are sensitive to changes in electric currents, fast-acting fuses are the best option.
 As a result, a fast-blow fuse has a quicker reaction to counter any electric overflow.